matheussodree/English-Course/README.md

   Their kids ride their bikes in the park - As deles andam com sua bicicletas no parque

   My family enjoys watching sitcoms - Minha família gosta de assistir a séries(comédia)

+* **To Be - Past**

+  I was here yesterday - Eu estava aqui ontem

+  They were my friends - Eles eram meus amigos

+  She was his girlfriend - Ela era namorada dele

+  There was an accident at the corner - Houve um acidente na esquina

+  She went home - Ele foi para casa

+  They went to the school - Eles foram para a escola

+  Was he here last week? - Ele estava aqui semana passada?

+  Were you sick yesterday? - Você estava doente ontem?

+  Was there an accident at the corner? - Houve um acidente na esquina?

+  They weren't at the party - Eles não estavam na festa

+  She wasn't my teacher - Ela não era minha professora

+  Where were you yesterday? - Onde você estava ontem?